trisbee/policies/tickets/en_terms.md

 Terms and Conditions such an agreement shall constitute a contract concluded between the Parties.
-Unless Trisbee and the Promoter agree otherwise regarding the promotion of an Event, it is understood that Trisbee may promote the Promoter\'s Event independently and, at the same time, that Trisbee may promote its participation in the Event too.
+Unless Trisbee and the Promoter agree otherwise regarding the promotion of an Event, it is understood that Trisbee may promote the Promoter's Event independently and, at the same time, that Trisbee may promote its participation in the Event too.

 **3.3.** Trisbee is entitled to refuse mediation of ticket sales in